nguyenht65/LoLGuilde/README.md

 # LoLGuilde
-An iOS application to help player know more information about Riot Game's League Of Legends &amp; Teamfight Tactics
+An iOS application to help player know more information about Riot Game's League Of Legends